jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 First, please check your config and make sure it's in line with the latest readme.

-Second, please try updating to the latest Neovim master.
+Second, please try updating to the latest Neovim master and make sure you are running the latest version of this plugin and its dependencies.

 Third, please try setting `debug = true` in `setup` and inspecting the output in `:messages` to make sure it matches what you expect.